 Billy Graham on Evolution

-Billy Graham has been the pre-eminent evangelical Christian leader of the past fifty years.
 I found on the Evangelical Dialogue on Evolution site a post on his view on whether evolution is irreconcilable with orthodox Christianity.
 This post is excerpted below.

 ********** Start of excerpt ************************